peteroupc/peteroupc.github.io/betadist.md

     pow(lamda, x) * pow(1 - lamda, 1 - x).

 Again, this function meets the requirements stated by Keane and O'Brien, so it can be simulated via Bernoulli factories.
-Thus, this distribution can be simulated in Python using a geometric bag and a two-coin exponentiating Bernoulli factory, as follows:
+Thus, this distribution can be simulated in Python using a geometric bag (which represents _x_ in the formula above) and a two-coin exponentiating Bernoulli factory, as follows:

     def _twofacpower(b, fbase, fexponent):
         """ Bernoulli factory B(p, q) => B(p^q).